LLNL/axom/src/docs/web/index.rst

 LC Groups
 --------------------

-Access to Toolkit projects/spaces in these Atlassian tools requires membership in the `toolkit` group on LC systems.
+Access to Axom projects/spaces in these Atlassian tools requires membership in the `toolkit` group on LC systems.
 Please contact the team for group access by sending an email request to 'asctoolkit-dev@llnl.gov'.

 ================================
-Toolkit Component Documentation
+Axom Component Documentation
 ================================

-The following lists contain links to user guides and source code documentation for Toolkit components:
+The following lists contain links to user guides and source code documentation for Axom components:

 ----------------------
 Component User Guides